z4kn4fein/kotlin-semver/README.md

 ### Strict vs. Loose Parsing
 By default, the version parser considers partial versions like `1.0` and versions starting with the `v` prefix invalid.
-This behaviour can be turned off by disabling the `strict` mode.
+This behaviour can be turned off by setting the `strict` parameter to `false`.
 ```kotlin
 "v2.3-alpha".toVersion()                    // exception
 "2.1".toVersion()                           // exception